jruels/ansible-best-practices/labs/setup-ansible/index.md

 sudo su - ansible
 ```

-Use `ssh-keygen`, accepting defeaults, to create the `.ssh` directory
+Use `ssh-keygen`, accepting defaults, to create the `.ssh` directory

 ```
 ssh-keygen